sonoble/ofdpa-snake/README.md

 # ofdpa-snake
-Script to generate snake test using OF-DPA
+Script to generate snake test using OF-DPA.

+Requires OF-DPA and the OFDPA_python.py script (and associated libraries).